Welcome to the Course Creators Academy own_icon

 The most important thing about your courses, and what is going to make them or break them from the point of view of your students, is the helpfulness of your voice explanation, and not any particular recording technique, no matter how great it looks.

-I cover this in detail in this other post, in case that you want to learn how to create the course that your students are looking for - The Secret To Creating a Successful Online Course (with High Reviews)
+I cover this in detail in this other post, in case you want to learn how to create the course that your students are looking for - The Secret To Creating a Successful Online Course (with High Reviews)

 So why use a green screen at all?
 First of all, if you decide to show up on camera in some of your lessons, the green screen is going to make the course look just a little bit more professional.